-Category 1: Included in this category of behaviours are those actions perceived to be disruptive to the orderly process of education in the classroom, on School property or during School sponsored activities.
+Category 1: Included in this category of behaviours are those actions perceived to be disruptive to the orderly process of education in the classroom, on school property or during school-sponsored activities.
 These will typically be dealt with at the classroom level.

-Category 2: These may be the result of chronic Category 1 offenses or Category 1 offenses that are considered severe, dangerous, or frequent.
-Administration will assist the teacher in finding a suitable resolution.
+Category 2: These may be the result of chronic Category 1 offences or Category 1 offences that are considered severe, dangerous, or frequent.
+The administration will assist the teacher in finding a suitable resolution.

-Category 3: A Category 3 offense may be the result of chronic Category 2 offenses, where the student has shown little or no remorse or willingness to change, or a highly severe or dangerous offense that immediately involves school administration.
+Category 3: A Category 3 offence may be the result of chronic Category 2 offences, where the student has shown little or no remorse or willingness to change, or a highly severe or dangerous offence that immediately involves school administration.